Pritam-Rakshit/Logcollector-Plus-FIM-LPF-/ReadMe.md

 			Client_IP:Any --> Server_IP:8888 (UDP - for incoming logs)
 			Client_IP:any <-- --> Server_IP:8844 (TCP -  for key negotiation)

-	a) Extract the Lograbber+FIM.zip file to the directory where you intend to store the incoming logs. e.g., cp Lograbber+FIM.zip /root/
-			  cd /root
-			  gunzip Lograbber+FIM.zip
+	a) Run the installer (install.py) , select option 2 to install the LPF-client:
+		command: # python install.py
+			 Select the module to be installed:
+ 			  1. LPF-server (Enter 1)
+ 			  2. LPF-client (Enter 2)
+ 			  :2
-	b) Set the input parameters like server-ip, agent-ip, log file locations, FIM locations and FIM interval etc, in the 'logcollector.conf'.
-First, open the 'logcollector.conf' file unsing a text editor like 'vi', 'nano' or 'gedit' and make the entries as specified.
+	b) Set the input parameters like server-ip, agent-ip, operating system type during installation.
+Once done, the setup will place the complied files at "/var/LPF-client" and build a client config for you.
+Open the 'NLPF-client.conf' file unsing a text editor like 'vi', 'nano' or 'gedit' and do a walkthrough for understanding the configs.

 		**First entry is the 'server-ip' where you will enter the IP of the system where the Logcollector (Server module) is running. e.g., say the Logcollector is running on IP 192.168.1.33 then the entry will be --> server-ip=192.168.1.33